R3Conclave/conclave-core-sdk/docs/docs/api-changes.md

 ## Beta 4 to 1.0
 Between beta 4 and 1.0 the API for creating mail has changed. `MutableMail` has been replaced by `PostOffice` which is a factory for creating encrypted mail.
 There's no longer any need to manually increment the sequence number as that's done for you.
-Instead make sure to only have one instance per sender key and topic.
+Instead, make sure to only have one instance per sender key and topic.
 This allows the enclave to check for dropped or reordered mail. `Mail.decrypt` and `EnclaveInstanceInfo.decryptMail` have been replaced by `PostOffice.decryptMail`.
 Decrypt any response mail using the same post office instance that created the request.